Wallowing in luxuries: NAB arrests ex-DG Parks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: In an startling development in the fake bank accounts case, officials of the National Accountability Bureau (NAB) Rawalpindi on Thursday acquired three-day transit remand of Liaquat Ali Khan Qaimkhani, ex Director General (DG) Parks and Horticulture, Karachi Metropolitan Corporation, in the Bagh-e-Ibne Qasim scam.
-Qaimkhani was held by the anti graft body on Wednesday.
+KARACHI: In an startling development in the fake bank accounts case, officials of the National Accountability Bureau (NAB) Rawalpindi on Thursday acquired three-day transit remand of Liaquat Ali Khan Qaimkhani, ex Director General (DG) Parks and Horticulture Karachi Metropolitan Corporation in the Bagh-e-Ibne Qasim scam.
+Qaimkhani was arrested by the anti graft body on Wednesday.

-Qaimkhani, an adviser to Karachi Mayor Waseem Akhtar, currently embroiled in the NAB’s fake accounts case, was living in an opulent, palatial residence — worth millions in PECHS with sprawling lawns and a swimming pool.
+Qaimkhani, an adviser to Karachi Mayor Waseem Akhtar currently embroiled in the NAB’s fake accounts case, was living in an opulent, palatial residence — worth millions at PECHS with sprawling lawns and a swimming pool.
 His bathroom alone was spread over two marlas.
-Among valuables recovered from the former DG Parks’ house were eight imported luxury cars including Landcruisers and Mercedes, gold bangles and necklaces, diamond jewellery, weapons, two 4x6 lockers and files of millions of rupees worth properties in Lahore and Karachi.
+Among valuables recovered from the former DG Parks’ house were eight imported luxury cars including land cruisers and mercedez, gold bangles and necklaces, diamond jewellery, weapons, two 4x6 lockers and files of millions of rupees worth properties in Lahore and Karachi.
 His shirt had golden buttons and cuff links.

-KARACHI: In an startling development in the fake bank accounts case, officials of the National Accountability Bureau (NAB) Rawalpindi on Thursday acquired three-day transit remand of Liaquat Ali Khan Qaimkhani, ex Director General (DG) Parks and Horticulture, Karachi Metropolitan Corporation, in the Bagh-e-Ibne Qasim scam.
-Qaimkhani was held by the anti graft body on Wednesday.
+KARACHI: In an startling development in the fake bank accounts case, officials of the National Accountability Bureau (NAB) Rawalpindi on Thursday acquired three-day transit remand of Liaquat Ali Khan Qaimkhani, ex Director General (DG) Parks and Horticulture Karachi Metropolitan Corporation in the Bagh-e-Ibne Qasim scam.
+Qaimkhani was arrested by the anti graft body on Wednesday.

-Qaimkhani, an adviser to Karachi Mayor Waseem Akhtar, currently embroiled in the NAB’s fake accounts case, was living in an opulent, palatial residence — worth millions in PECHS with sprawling lawns and a swimming pool.
+Qaimkhani, an adviser to Karachi Mayor Waseem Akhtar currently embroiled in the NAB’s fake accounts case, was living in an opulent, palatial residence — worth millions at PECHS with sprawling lawns and a swimming pool.
 His bathroom alone was spread over two marlas.
-Among valuables recovered from the former DG Parks’ house were eight imported luxury cars including Landcruisers and Mercedes, gold bangles and necklaces, diamond jewellery, weapons, two 4x6 lockers and files of millions of rupees worth properties in Lahore and Karachi.
+Among valuables recovered from the former DG Parks’ house were eight imported luxury cars including land cruisers and mercedez, gold bangles and necklaces, diamond jewellery, weapons, two 4x6 lockers and files of millions of rupees worth properties in Lahore and Karachi.
 His shirt had golden buttons and cuff links.